pbtrung/physlock/README.md

 Please note, that the latter one requires root privileges.
-By default, physlock is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/sbin/physlock".
+By default, physlock is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/physlock".

 You can install it into a directory of your choice by changing the second command to:

-    # PREFIX="/your/dir" make install
+    # make PREFIX="/your/dir" install

 Please also note, that the physlock executable will have root ownership and the setuid bit set.